The primary method the Library uses to purchase materials for teaching, is through online reading lists.

 There are no funds set aside to provide for new programmes or modules.
 Formal consultation with the Library takes place as part of the procedure for completing Form A for new programmes.
 Please contact your Academic Liaison Librarian as soon as possible so that the Library can advise on resources needed and a plan can be created to provide resources for the new programme.

-Your Academic Liaison Librarian will use your online reading list to order copies of items that are not in stock.
-They will also order additional copies or e-books if the likely student numbers indicate that existing provision will not be sufficient.
-For more information, please read the guide to online reading lists, or contact your subject librarian.
+The Library will use your online reading list to order copies of items that are not in stock.
+We will also order additional copies or e-books if the likely student numbers indicate that existing provision will not be sufficient.
+For more information, please read the guide to online reading lists, or contact your Academic Liaison Librarian.

-Time taken will vary, but allow 6-8 weeks for them to arrive and go through the ordering/receiving/cataloguing/binding process.
+Time taken will vary, but allow 6-8 weeks for them to arrive and go through ordering, receiving and processing.
 We can process some books urgently if required and will try to fast-track essential course reading.
 Foreign publications might take longer to source and arrive.

 If a book is needed very urgently, please contact your Academic Liaison Librarian giving a specific reason for the urgency e.g. the item is essential for a particular week.
 The book will then receive fast track treatment at every stage of the process.
 Please note that Items on a reading list cannot all be considered urgent, as the majority of our orders will come from reading lists.